Potassium Deficiency: 4 Signs You May Have It

 Foods that prevent potassium deficiency

 This vegetable is easy to grow at home and everyone should try it.
-Just 100 grams provides 380 mg of potassium.
-You can consume it in salads or smoothies.
+According to information from the Spanish Nutrition Federation, it’s made up of 28% potassium.
+You can eat it as part of a salad, or in a smoothie.

 The avocado provides 487 mg of potassium per 100 grams.
 You can enjoy it in guacamole, on top of a salad, or in a sandwich.

-Spinach is an excellent vegetable that you can add to a variety of dishes, which provides 554 mg of potassium per 100 grams.
+Spinach is an excellent vegetable that you can add to a variety of different dishes.
+It provides 554 mg of potassium per 100 grams.
+According to a study carried out by the National Institute of Pediatrics in Mexico, it also contains another important mineral: iron.

 Now that you have a list of the foods that contain it, it’s a good idea to start adding them to your regular diet.